List of Disney's Hercules characters: Phil

 Philoctetes, Phil for short, is a satyr who trains aspiring heroes, but has often been disappointed by his trainees' shortcomings.
 He retired after failing to train a successful hero, but returns to the career after being convinced to train Hercules.

 After his training is complete, Phil, Hercules and Pegasus set out for the city of Thebes, where Hercules can prove his newfound worth as a hero.
-Along the way, Hercules saves Megara from the centaur Nessus.
-While Hercules becomes attracted to Megara, Phil immediately clashes with her and considers her a distraction.
+Along the way, Hercules saves Meg from the centaur Nessus.
+While Hercules becomes attracted to Meg, Phil immediately clashes with her and considers her a distraction.
 After Hercules offers himself as a hero in Thebes, despite Phil insisting that he was the "genuine article", the Thebans dismiss Hercules as an "amateur" rather than a professional hero.
 After the defeat of the Hydra and various monsters, Phil becomes a personal manager to the celebrity hero Hercules has become.
-Later on, Phil discovers that Megara is working for Hades, her mission being to find Hercules' weakness.
+Later on, Phil discovers that Meg is working for Hades, her mission being to find Hercules' weakness.
 Phil tries to warn Hercules, but abandons him after an argument ensues and Hercules hits him in his anger.
-When Hercules loses his powers to Hades, Megara convinces Phil to return to Hercules, motivating him into battling and defeating the Cyclops through improvisation.
-During the fight, Megara is mortally wounded by a falling column while saving Hercules, and Phil is left taking care of Megara while Hercules fights Hades and the Titans.
+When Hercules loses his powers to Hades, Meg convinces Phil to return to Hercules, motivating him into battling and defeating the Cyclops through improvisation.
+During the fight, Meg is mortally wounded by a falling column while saving Hercules, and Phil is left taking care of Meg while Hercules fights Hades and the Titans.
 After Hercules defeats Hades, Phil goes with Hercules to Mount Olympus, where he is seen making out with Aphrodite.
 When Hercules and his friends return to Thebes, Phil is gratified when the people refer to the mighty and triumphant Hercules as "Phil's boy".

 In the TV series Hercules, he is Hercules's coach and best friend and sidekick.

 Phil also appears in the Disney/Square Enix video game series Kingdom Hearts, in Kingdom Hearts II and Kingdom Hearts III.
 He also appears in Kingdom Hearts Birth by Sleep, in which Zack Fair asks him to train him as a hero.
 He also appears in the television animated series House of Mouse.
 Phil is also a playable character who is available to unlock for a limited time in Disney Magic Kingdoms.

 In the film, Phil is voiced by Danny DeVito, while Robert Costanzo voices him in video games and television appearances.
 Ichirō Nagai voiced him in Japanese until his death, while Lakis Lazopoulos voices him in Greek.

 Pegasus

 Pegasus (vocal effects provided by Frank Welker) is the winged horse of Hercules, who was created by Zeus out of clouds to aid Hercules.
-Zeus describes him as "a magnificent horse with the brain of a bird", as Pegasus' behavior is like both a steed and a bird, with habits such as clicking his tongue, whistling, and at times, perching on Hercules' shoulder.
+Zeus describes him as "a magnificent horse with the brain of a bird", as Pegasus' behavior is like both a steed and a bird, with habits such as clicking his tongue, whistling and, at times, perching on Hercules' shoulder.

 Pegasus also appears in the Disney/Square Enix video games Kingdom Hearts II and Kingdom Hearts III.
 Pegasus is also a playable character who is available to unlock for a limited time in Disney Magic Kingdoms.